An African Culinary and Wildlife Adventure with le Calabash’

 - As we are now seasoned ‘African Culinary Adventurers’ we will cook our own dinner over the coals around the open fire under the African Night Sky.

 Etosha Safari Lodge – Etosha King Nehale Lodge

 - After a hearty breakfast, we enjoy a wildlife tour through the Etosha National Park on route to our Lodge on the Northern side, Etosha King Nehale Lodge.
 Etosha King Nehale’s enchanting rooms pay homage to the rich cultural heritage of the area.
 The lodge is situated in the King Nehale Conservancy.
 The area is characterised by vast and spectacular landscapes including the Andoni Plains, artesian springs and woodlands

 - Tonight we enjoy dinner in the Lodge.

 Etosha National Park

-- Breakfast today will be early as we depart from the lodge early morning in open game viewing vehicles for a half day guided game drive in the Etosha National Park.
+- Breakfast today will be early as we depart from the lodge early morning in open game viewing vehicles for a full day guided game drive in the Etosha National Park.

 - Lunch will be enjoyed as a picnic inside the park.